 Clinical signs – very varied!

-- Anorexia, depressed and disorientated
+- Anorexia, depression and disorientation

 - Propulsive behaviour – find them with their heads stuck in gates